GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 **NOTES:**

--   An assessment tool should present a list of included activities with a preceding phrase such as, \"Security testing will not include any of the following activities:\"
+-   An assessment tool should present a list of included activities with a preceding phrase such as, "Security testing will not include any of the following activities:"

 ---
 #### End of Testing

-This indicates who the Independent Assessor (IA) should notify within the CSP\'s organization when testing is complete.
+This indicates who the Independent Assessor (IA) should notify within the CSP's organization when testing is complete.

 {{< figure src="/img/sap-figure-22.png" title="FedRAMP SAP template end of testing." alt="Screenshot of the end of testing section in the FedRAMP SAP template." >}}